 The BSA’s peer-reviewed scholarly journal Shakespeare has been in existence since 2005 and is one of the leading journals in the field.
 It is published four times a year online and annually in print, and members are entitled to a substantial discount.
 See the Journal Page for details.

-The BSA’s pedagogy magazine Teaching Shakespeare has been published since 2012, and is supplemented by the BSA Education Network.
+The BSA’s pedagogy magazine Teaching Shakespeare has been published since 2012, and is supplemented by the BSA Education Network blog.
 This new publication is aimed at primary and secondary teachers working with Shakespeare and is free to members.

 The biennial conference is the largest of its kind to be held in the UK.
-In 2014 the conference will be held for the first time in Scotland, at the University of Stirling.
+In 2014 the conference was held for the first time in Scotland, at the University of Stirling.
 See the Conference Page for more details.

 The BSA honours leaders in the field through the award of Honorary Fellowships.
 Two awards are made in each conference year.
-In 2014, we will be honouring Professor John Russell Brown and the late Professor R A Foakes.
+Past recipients include; Professor John Russell Brown, Professor R A Foakes, Chris Grace and Dame Janet Suzman.
 For more information see the Fellowships Page.

 The BSA also hosts a range of events throughout the United Kingdom ranging from book launches to short conferences.
-Events in 2013 took place in Bangor, Belfast and Stratford-upon-Avon.
 For the latest information, please see the Events Page.